-But this is not the only reason ...
+But these are not the only reasons ...

 Nowadays several applications use knowledge bases to represent data.

 - A knowledge base has not only data but also rules that allows to infer new data - In the Semantics Web: RDFS and OWL ontologies